 Keep in mind

-- The Budget column shows you the total amount that has been requested or approved for a budget.
-If the budget is unlimited -- meaning that all your Google Ads campaigns aren't limited to a particular amount, but rather the average daily budgets that you've set for each campaign -- you'll see Unlimited here.
+- The Account budget column shows you the total amount that has been requested or approved for a budget.
+If the budget is unlimited -- meaning that all your Google Ads campaigns aren't limited to a particular amount, but rather the average daily budgets that you've set for each campaign -- you'll see Unlimited.

-- The Spend column shows you the total spend so far for a budget.
+- The % spent column shows you the total amount spent so far for a budget.
 This number can be higher than the amount listed in the budget column if, for example, a credit was added to your budget.
-Below the spend amount, you'll see the percentage the spend amount represents out of the effective budget.
+Below the spend amount, you'll see the percentage that the spend amount represents out of the effective budget.